-Before we go any further, we need to set the record straight – dry skin is a type and dehydrated skin is a condition.
+Before we go any further, we need to set the record straight – dry skin is a type and dehydrated skin condition.

-Dry skin: This is a lack of oil, that is characterised by fewer oil-producing glands on the face and the body.
+This is a lack of oil characterised by fewer oil-producing glands on the face and the body.

-Dry skin lacks oil because it produces less sebum than normal skin, would do, this means the skin is without its all-important lipids which are required to retain moisture and build a strong barrier function, in order to protect against external aggressors.
+Dry skin lacks oil because it produces less sebum than normal skin.
+This means the skin is without its all-important lipids required to retain moisture and build a strong barrier function to protect against external aggressors.

-This skin type tends to be uncomfortable, flaky, and itchy, the most affected areas are typically around the eyebrows, the corners of the nose and mouth.
-On the body, the common trouble areas include the inside of the arms, the neck, and thighs.
+This skin type tends to be uncomfortable, flaky, and itchy; the most affected areas are typically around the eyebrows, the corners of the nose and mouth.
+The common trouble areas include the inside of the arms, the neck, and thighs on the body.

-This is why in some cases you can have an oily complexion but still have dehydrated skin, it is caused by many factors but the most common are weather, environment, diet, medication, excess alcohol and caffeine consumption, all of which can result in diminished water content within the skin.
+This is why in some cases you can have an oily complexion but still have dehydrated skin, many factors cause it, but the most common are weather, environment, diet, medication, excess alcohol and caffeine consumption, all of which can result in diminished water content within the skin.

 A test that we recommend to our clients is to pinch your cheek.
 If it wrinkles with pressure instead of holding its shape, your skin cells are starved of water.

-Common signs of dehydrated skin include redness, lots of congestion, and inflammation, it can also feel tight and look dull and you may notice more lines in places you don’t remember having them, you may have exaggerated dark circles beneath your eyes also.
+Common signs of dehydrated skin include redness, lots of congestion, and inflammation.
+It can also feel tight and look dull.
+You may notice more lines in places you don’t remember having them.
+You may have exaggerated dark circles beneath your eyes also.